Family relaxing together in their living room

 Long-termAlpha track ($25-50)Deployed alpha track ($75-150)

-For short-term testing, professional CRM is strongly preferred for real estate transactions and mitigation decisions.
+For short-term testing, professional CRM testing is strongly preferred for real estate transactions and mitigation decisions.
 For long-term testing, a DIY alpha track detector is perfectly adequate since the extended exposure period minimizes the advantage of more expensive equipment.
+Radon exposure is a well-documented health risk, especially for children, so choosing the right test matters.
 Read our full DIY vs professional testing comparison.

 8. Frequently Asked Questions